socialdept/atp-client/docs/scopes.md

 ### ScopeAuthorizationException

-Thrown by middleware when route access is denied:
+Will be thrown by middleware when route access is denied:

 ```php
 use SocialDept\AtpClient\Exceptions\ScopeAuthorizationException;